bellsmith15/Kids-Mini-Rugby-project/README.md

 - Font Awesome - was used to source all icon images to be used in CSS.
 - Google Fonts - was used to source all fonts.
 - GitHub Pages - was used to deploy the website.
-- Webdev - was used to measure the
+- Webdev - was used to measure the performance of the site.

 ## Testing

-- I
+- For part of the testing I loaded the sites link into the "am I responsive" checker.
+This confirmed that the code was working in Desktop, Laptop, Tablet and mobile.
+I could check that the images loaded correcly in the gallery and were responsive and that the video section played.
+The links across the site landed where they should.
+See screen shot of the result.

 ![Responsiveness](/assets/readme-files/screenshots/am-i-responsive-test.png)

-- I used the site web.dev to measure the websites performance and made improvements to HTML and CSS that improved the Accessibility ( https://web.dev/measure/ )
+- I then used the site web.dev to measure the websites performance and made improvements to HTML and CSS that improved the Accessibility ( https://web.dev/measure/ )  With some improvements to the links and contrast in the color scheme and heading color I was able to increase the score from 91% to 97%.
+I then looked at improving the best practices with the images.
+I proceeded to resize the images that were sourced online and added them to the images files as a 1:1 ratio , however I found that the file images that I had created were not sufficient enough make a better score.
+I need to work on what the best size images are to work with.
+The report identified my attempts.
+My mentor advised that some of the indicators in the report are not yet covered this far in the course and that they would be cover in the next sections.
+The SEO identified the tap targets sizes need to be increased for the social media links.

 ![Webdev measure of Accessibility](/assets/readme-files/validation-testing/webdev-measure-accessibility-report.png)